DesignCodeBuild/basiccamanjs/day3/PHP_2.md

 # Array

 Let's get some practice to get used to PHP.
+In this example, we will create code that lists the days of the week.

 Start of with a simple **variable**.